-To promote from eighth grade, participate in the graduation exercises, and receive a diploma, a student is required to:
+Participate in the graduation exercises, and participate in celebration activities, a student is required to:

-- Complete the prescribed course of study - 2.
+- 1. Complete the prescribed course of study - 2.
 Maintain satisfactory attendance and citizenship

 COURSE OF STUDY

 Students must receive a passing grade ("D" or better) every trimester in each academic course they are enrolled in, during the seventh and eighth grade (an "F" trimester grade may be balanced by a "C" trimester grade, creating a "D" average")